Mercerenies/latitude/docs/tutorial/flow.md

 that there is in fact a third object in the inheritance hierarchy.
 `Nil` is in fact cloned from `Object`; that is still true.
 The third object you see there is a mixin object, which will be discussed later.

+<a name="footnote-02f"
+href="#user-content-footnote-02a"><sup>2</sup></a> Sometimes, you will see the conditional block enclosed in braces as a method as well, like `if { conditional. } then ...`.
+This works fine as well, since `if` follows the same rules as `or` and `and` with regard to methods.
+In fact, the `trueCase` and `falseCase` don't even strictly have to be methods, but then both would be evaluated and (in most cases) that would defeat the purpose of the if-statement.